ThreadX: Overview

-FileX – the embedded file system for ThreadX was introduced in 1999.

-NetX – the embedded TCP/IP networking stack for ThreadX was introduced in 2002.

-USBX – the embedded USB support for ThreadX was introduced in 2004.

-ThreadX SMP for SMP multi-core environments was introduced in 2009.

-ThreadX Modules was introduced in 2011.

-ThreadX achieved safety certifications for: TÜV IEC 61508 in 2013, and UL 60730 in 2014.

-GUIX – the embedded UI for ThreadX was introduced in 2014.

-Express Logic was purchased for an undisclosed sum by Microsoft on April 18, 2019.

 Technology

-ThreadX implements a priority-based, preemptive scheduling algorithm with a proprietary feature called preemption-threshold.
-The latter has been shown to provide greater granularity within critical sections, reduce context switches, and has been the subject of academic research on guaranteeing scheduling.
+ThreadX implements a priority-based, pre-emptive scheduling algorithm with a proprietary feature called preemption-threshold.
+The threshold provides greater granularity within critical sections, reduces context switching, and has been the subject of academic research on guaranteeing scheduling.

-ThreadX provides a unique construct called event chaining, where the application can register a callback function on all application programming interfaces (APIs) that can signal an external event.
-This helps applications chain together various public objects in ThreadX such that one thread can effectively block on multiple objects.
+ThreadX provides a unique construct called event chaining, where the application can register a callback function on all APIs that can signal an external event.
+This helps applications chain together various public objects in ThreadX allowing one thread to block on multiple objects.

-ThreadX also provides counting semaphores, mutexes with optional priority inheritance, event flags, message queues, software timers, fixed sized block memory, and variable sized block memory.
+ThreadX also provides counting semaphores, mutexes with optional priority inheritance, event flags, message queues, software timers, fixed-sized block memory, and variable-sized block memory.
 All APIs in ThreadX that block on resources also have an optional timeout.

 ThreadX offers multi-core processor support via either AMP or SMP.
-Application code isolation is available through ThreadX Modules component.
+Application code isolation is available through the ThreadX Modules component.